milasudril/harvester/README.md

 Basic interface
 ---------------

-It consists of one class, `Directory`, that manages the lifetime of the extracted files.
+It consists of one class, `Directory`, that manages the lifetime of the extracted files:

 	namespace Harvester
 		{